 Once we parked and made our way to the window, three other parties had already beat us there.
 We stood patiently in line.
 So did a handful of other families that showed up right after us.

 As we sat down to enjoy our chilled treats, I watched as every picnic table was quickly taken.
-Within a matter of 15 minutes, one woman and her boy had attracted to the shop dozens of others.
+Within a matter of 15 minutes, one woman and her child had attracted dozens of other customers.

 It made me realize that my point of interest (the ice cream shop) became a point of interest for many others because people were gathering there.
 It was on the main road and easy to see.
 If that shop were out of the way of traffic, it would see very few customers and no one would join the gathering to interact.